OpenSiFli/sifli-pac/README.md

 rustup component add rustfmt
 ```

-If you have an older version of chiptool installed, you may need to update it.
+If you have an older version of chiptool installed, you may need to update it (2025.1.22 and later).

 Then run the following in Bash or PowerShell: